MichaelOC05/arr/journals/kurt.md

 ## August 25, 2022
 We ran into a lot of problems today.
 The first was a problem with React.
 We had to get SIER help.
 This took around 2 hours to fix.
 After lunch we ran into a merge conflict that somehow made it into our code in the main branch.
 Gio and I are currently working on reasearching how to set up our third party api's in Django.

+## August 29, 2022
+I worked on the ACLS with Gio.
+I also worked on a Nav bar for the page.
+Michael was able to get the JWT tokens to work.

+## August 30, 2022

+## August 31, 2022
+Today Gio and I worked on the ACLS again today.
+With Phils help we were able to get the movie API working.
+We are still working on the comic API.
+We are having problems with the API endpoint.